 Baiting: this social engineering attack uses enticement or fear of missing out (FOMO) to encourage certain behaviours.
 For example, an employee may be offered free gifts if they provide personal or company information or passwords.

-Why Is Social Engineering Effective?
+Why Are Social Engineering Attacks Effective?

 Human beings have evolved to act and behave in certain ways to establish strong and cohesive social structures.
 Elements such as trust are vital components of coherent societies.
 Without trust, relationships fail.